MohammedMawi/being-there-together/README.md

 6. we already have the files but you can also generate a `requirements.txt` to ensure your app is running the proper python library versions with:
    - pip freeze > requirements.txt  (might just work for `Linux` I'll double check `Windows` later)

+---

+## HEROKU

+1. make an account at [heroku.com](https://www.heroku.com/) (verify the account with the email account you used to setup)
+2. login to Heroku and at your dashboard you want to`Create New App` - click this button
+3. on the next page, give the app a name and then click `Create app`
+4. Be sure that your app repo has the `requirements.txt` and the `Procfile`
+5. Be sure that your app is _its own repo_ (this can be a public repo on your personal `GitHub`)
+   - to submit `Lab 3` for marking: you must copy the content of your repo into your `firstname_lastname` repo at `Robots` and include your `Heroku` `URL`
+6. This will let you connect Heroku to your GitHub repo of your app (right now it could be called `sample_site` if you copied the example from class contained here)
+7. So select the `connect to GitHub` option and link your repo (probably you will have to login to `GitHub` if you haven't already)
+8. Select `Manual Deploy` and the `branch` (probably it is `main`)
+9. If the build is successful you can now `View App` (get the `URL` to share!)

+---

 ## Test the app